OliverOwens99/Final_Year_Project/DiaryREADME.md

 - add the ai java programmes maybe some more research into how i might use them and api keys
 - test and troubleshoot user login
 - testing and some more wiring up of processes there needs to be some more work invovled it making sure this is all running and working
-- need to get the transformer model properly working end to end
+- need to get the transformer model properly working end to end complete

 ## COMPLETED
 - Better understanding of the make up of AIs and the fact you can uses schemas and builders to guide LLMs to  structure your data accordingly using few-shot prompting or embedding model-based classification